Fort Vancouver High School

 Fort Vancouver High School, known as FVHS and Fort Vancouver High School Center for International Studies, is a public high school located in Vancouver, Washington.
-It is named after Fort Vancouver, an early trading outpost (now restored and located near the banks of the Columbia River, a few miles from where the school is located).
+FVHS is named after Fort Vancouver, an early trading outpost built in 1824-25 near the banks of the Columbia River, a few miles from where the school is located.
 The FVHS symbol is the Trapper, in reference to the fur trade in the early 19th century by such groups as Hudson's Bay Company voyageurs.

 History

 Originally named Vancouver High School, the institution opened in 1888.
 Classes were first held in the basement of Central School.
-During 1905–1913, classes were held in the old Franklin School building, then from 1913–1970 in its own building at West 26th street and Main Street (what is now the corner of Main Street and Fourth Plain Boulevard).
+During 1905–1913, classes were held in the old Franklin School building, then from 1913–1970 in its own building at West 26th street and Main Street (what is now the southwest corner of Main Street and Fourth Plain Boulevard).
 The first graduating class was in June 1891, when 12 students (9 girls and 3 boys) received their diplomas.
 By 1912, 276 students had received diplomas from the high school, before the permanent Vancouver High School was even opened for the 1912–1913 school year.

-The Vancouver School District decided to change the name of the school in 1956 when a second high school, Hudson's Bay, was built just east of the main downtown area, near Clark College.
-In the fall of 1970, the campus of Fort Vancouver High School was relocated to its present location in a new building at 5700 E. 18th Street.
-In 1972, against much public protest, the original classical three-story brick high school building was demolished.
-In the late 1990s, much of the original interior of the current school building was gutted, reconfigured and rebuilt.
+In 1956, the Vancouver School District changed the name to Fort Vancouver High School when a second high school, Hudson's Bay, was built just outside of downtown Vancouver, near Clark College.
+In the fall of 1970, Fort Vancouver High School moved to its present site in a new building at 5700 E. 18th Street.
+In 1973, against much public protest, the classical three-story brick former Vancouver high school building was demolished.
+In the late 1990s, most of the original interior of the present Fort Vancouver High School building was gutted, reconfigured and rebuilt.

 Sports

-Fort Vancouver participates in the Greater St. Helens 3A league and is a member of the Washington Interscholastic Athletics Association (WIAA).
+Fort Vancouver participates in the Greater St. Helens 2A league and is a member of the Washington Interscholastic Athletics Association (WIAA).